kwakkle/kwakkle/README.md

 🧪 **Research Highlights**

-🧠 Activities of sensory and frontal cortices in sequence learning in Wild Type and FMR1 KO mice **Presented at the UC Riverside Department of Molecular, Cell and Systems Biology Research Seminar**
+🧠 Activities of sensory and frontal cortices in sequence learning in Wild Type and FMR1 KO mice

 Explored how mice learn sensory sequences using widefield calcium imaging and behavioral modeling.
 We compared cortical dynamics between wild-type and FMR1 KO mice to study learning differences in a Fragile X Syndrome model.